How to Check a Gold Bar Serial Number: Verify Legitimacy

 Do all gold bars have serial numbers?

-The law mandates that gold bar manufacturers serialize and mark every gold bar for coding, security, and traceability purposes.
+The law mandates that gold bar manufacturers serialize and mark every genuine gold bar for coding, security, and traceability purposes.

 While large bars over 250 grams have unique inscriptions, you might not find official markings on smaller gold bars.
 Serial markings on smaller gold bars are typically identifiable on the packaging.